Simon Williams (chess player)

 Simon Kim Williams is an English chess grandmaster and author who is best known under the pseudonym and Chess Server Nickname "GingerGM".

 Early career

 In 1993, he received his first international FIDE rating of 2255.
 During the same year he finished seventh in the European Under-14 Championship.
-Williams regularly participated in youth tournaments throughout the 1990s, finishing seventh in the 1997 European Under-20 Championship and finishing second in the Smith and Williamson Young Masters in 1998.
+Williams regularly participated in youth tournaments throughout the 1990s, finishing tied for seventh in the 1997 European Under-20 Championship and finishing second in the Smith and Williamson Young Masters in 1998.

 Grandmaster

 He became a Grandmaster in 2008, achieving the final norm at the Hastings International Chess Congress 2005/2006 and the 2500+ rating at Hastings 2007/2008.
 His peak rating so far is 2550, achieved in November 2009.
 In 2009, he organised the Big Slick International in Purley, London, which comprised an invitational GM tournament and FIDE Rated Open.

 National performance

 In 2003, he finished seventh at the British Chess Championship.
 Williams later improved his performance in the tournament, finishing equal second in 2009.

+In 2009, Williams finished equal first at the Southend Chess Congress Jack Speigel Memorial Tournament.